derivation-tech/ts-sdk/packages/perpv3-ts/README.md

 // Post-trade leverage will match the target leverage specified in userSetting
 ```

 **Note on Leverage Management:** All trades (opening, increasing, or reducing positions) adjust margin to achieve the target leverage specified in `userSetting`.
 When reducing a position, margin adjustment depends on whether you're increasing or decreasing leverage.
-If the required withdrawal exceeds `maxWithdrawableMargin` (based on IMR), the withdrawal is capped and `simulation.exceedMaxLeverage` will be `true`.
+If the required withdrawal exceeds `maxWithdrawableMargin` (based on IMR), the withdrawal is capped and `simulation.marginAdjusted` will be `true`. `marginAdjusted` is also set to `true` when the position exceeds IMR and additional margin is automatically added to meet requirements.

 #### Orders